jsmreese/moment-duration-format/README.md

 #### largest

-Set `largest` to a positive integer to output only the `n` largest-magnitude moment tokens that have a value.
-All lesser-magnitude or zero-value moment tokens will be ignored.
-Using the `largest` option overrides `trim` to `"all"` and disables `stopTrim`.
-This option takes effect even when `trim: false` is used.
+Set `largest` to a positive integer to output only the `n` largest-magnitude moment tokens, starting with the largest-magnitude token that has a value.
+Using the `largest` option defaults `trim` to `"all"`.

 ```javascript
 moment.duration(7322, "seconds").format("d [days], h [hours], m [minutes], s [seconds]", {